hipertracker/words_extractor/README.md

 # words_extractor

-Example of words extracting in Go, Crystal, Rust and Python
+Example of text file parsing in Python, Golang, Elixir, Rust and Crystal

 Text source: 79.4MB in 30 files